đŸ“ŦManaging messages

 Using message.member directly without awaiting it

-message.member is a getter method that returns a Promise, you have to await it to be able to access to its properties, in that case message.member.bot will be undefined instead of a boolean.
+message.member is a getter method that returns a Promise, you have to await it to be able to access to its properties, in that case message.member.app will be undefined instead of a boolean.

 client.on("messageCreate", async (message)=> {